aurorascharff/redwoodsdk-demo/STEPS.md

 - Let's jump forward, to the current state of React.
 - What if we DO want hydration after all for some routes to add interactivity?
 - Snippet regularDocument.
-Move Home there.
+Remove Home from noJS.
+More routes.
 Enabling client side hydration with adding the script tag, client,tsx.
 Containing initClient to init hydration of our rsc payload.
 - Interactive login.
 Go to login.
 I extracted a section of my route handlers here to a set of userRoutes with a couple of user pages and a logout route.
 We can colocate our logic and our ui.
 Logout with a 302 redirect response.
 Built in web standards.
 - Login page is a client component, using useActionState and server functions.
 Get a nice interactive spinner and execute our mock login using a session durable object.
 - We can simply use React 19 as its best suited.
 UseActionState and server functions that access request response.
 It just works.